 Keep-alive enabled keeps your site active even if your host is down for maintenance or other issues.

-Compress images indicates whether or not images are scaled to the correct dimensions (your site’s theme sets dimensions).
+Compress images indicates whether or not images get scaled to the correct dimensions (RE: your site’s set theme image dimensions).

 A quick note on compressing images: